ni-m/GitHashExtractor/README.md

 ## Troubleshooting
 You may need to clone the submodule seperate after cloning your project.

-Problem with GitIgnore: Add the following line to your .gitignore
+Problem with .gitignore: Add the following line to your .gitignore
 ```
 !GitHashExtractor
 ```